stommen/stommen.github.io/_pages/about.md

 nav_order: 2
 permalink: /about/
 subtitle:

-profile:
-  align: left
-  image: about_2.jpeg
-  image_circular: false # crops the image to make it circular
-  more_info: |
-    Me and my brother (not usually this handsome).

 news: false # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page